-District of Columbia Online Sexual Harassment Training
+District of Columbia Sexual Harassment Training Requirements

 Businesses that employ tipped employees in D.C. are required to provide sexual harassment training to all employees.
 Additionally, owners and operators of covered businesses must take sexual harassment training.